1) ALWAYS bring your outfit to ensure the perfect match. Digital images are not suitable for colour matching.

 3) Try to view your hat in daylight, as artificial light can be deceptive.

 4) If you can't match the colour of your outfit (some are very difficult to get the perfect match, especially shot silks where the colour changes in different lights), it might be better to go for a complete contrast with a matching hat, bag and shoes.

 5) Never wear a hat on the back of your head or covering your eyes.
-Tilt it, or wear it straight approx 1 inch above the eyebrows.
+Tilt it to the right, or wear it straight approx 1 inch above the eyebrows.

 6) The brim should be no wider than your shoulders, (it dominates the look, the exception to this is for the races)

 7) Never hire/buy a hat that you're not completely happy with.
 A small hat can be just as much a statement as a large hat, it's much more important to feel comfortable, so don't be rushed into a purchase.

 8) The label, or seam, always sits at the back of the head.

 9) Make sure the hat sits comfortably on your head, use milliner's tape for a better fit if necessary (part of our free fitting).

 10) To add height go for a high crown and/or an upturned brim, try to avoid a down brim or a veil.